arcsyn-io/propx/docs/state-machine.md

 # State Machine Testing

-RapidX now supports state machine testing using property-based testing.
+PropX now supports state machine testing using property-based testing.
 This functionality allows you to test systems with stateful behavior in a systematic and comprehensive way.

 ## Basic Concepts